schreinerman/C-CPP-Coding-Rules/README.md

 # C/C++ Coding Rules

-Coding rules/styles can help improving readability, compatability and stability.
+Coding rules/styles can help improving readability, compatibility and stability.

 Following rules are one possibility to define a unique style.